savoirfairelinux/building-inclusive-open-source-software/docs/E-CBU.md

 This does not mean either that your expertise is useless if you are not experiencing the discriminations for which you are assessing your products.
 As you know the product you are building and what experience you are aiming for, you - as a product engineer, designer, or even developer - will be necessary to understanding what can be enhanced.

 !!!
 Tip
-    **You should follow the doctrine: "nothing about them without them"**
+    **We encourage following this motto: "nothing about them without them"**

 ### There isn't one *"accessible and inclusive design"*

-While implementation plays an important role in the inclusiveness, and especially the accessibility of applications, the designers and product leads hold an important responsibility in the process of building an experience that will resonate and be welcoming to the widest range of users possible.
+While implementation plays an important role in the inclusiveness, and especially the accessibility of applications, the designers and product managers hold an important responsibility in the process of building an experience that will resonate and be welcoming to the widest range of users possible.

 Product design documents, including specifications, user stories and prototypes act as the team’s compass for delivering products.
 That is why having inclusiveness in mind from the design is absolutely essential.
 You don’t ever have to “make this feature accessible” if it is built from the ground up with inclusiveness in mind.

 Moreover, human experiences are complex and evolving as they always emerge from intersections of those characteristics.
 Consequently, building an inclusive app is all about staying up to date and actively open to feedback, knowing that we can never reach perfect inclusiveness while doing our best to get there.

-As we need to embrace diversity, it is crucial to fight a natural urge of all software creators: the will to personally find, design, and implement the solution to every problem.
-There is no one solution, and if there were, you would probably not be the one to find it.
-Your role as a software builder is to reach out to the real accessibility experts: those who rely on accessibility and experience its flaws every day, i.e. people with disabilities.
-Therefore, rather than trying to produce a "perfectly accessible" and inclusive product, we would rather suggest to try and make the main features as inclusive as possible and then get feedback from diverse users on what are their main issues with your software are.

 !!!
 Tip
     **People are diverse, solutions to their needs too.
-Experiment, fail, get feedback, improve and nurture!**
+Experiment, fail, get feedback, improve and nurture empathy!**

 ### Accessible code is good code

 Bad accessibility can often be a symptom of flawed code.
 Accessibility and inclusiveness in programming have one key benefit: making you think twice about your code.
 Stumbling into an accessibility issue might mean that you could be doing something better in a different way.

-You code can be good but will never be as robust as one iterated upon by a community of developers or a big company.
+You code can be good but will likely never be as robust as one iterated upon by a community of developers or a big company.
 Therefore, before implementing anything, check rigorously that your framework (or a library) doesn’t provide a tool that would meet most of your needs.

 !!!
 Tip
     **Your code cannot be good without being accessible and if it's not accessible, it's probably hiding something more.**

 ### The Quick Inclusiveness check

 Before submitting a commit or reviewing it, you can also use a template of a checklist containing the main elements to be sounded and share it with your team.
-We provide you, our own accessibility checklist template.
-Feel free to iterate upon it and to propose your enhancements [in this repository](https://github.com/Page-and-Maxence/accessibility-and-inclusiveness).
+We provide you with our own accessibility checklist template.
+Feel free to iterate upon it and to contribute with your enhancements on [this repository](https://github.com/Page-and-Maxence/accessibility-and-inclusiveness).

 Remember: this **should not** be seen as a way to make your UI accessible, but rather to be sure you commit won't break any existing accessibility that was implemented.
-For new features, it is essential to design the UI with accessibility in mind from the very start.
+For new features, it is essential to design the UI with accessibility in mind from the very start of the process.

 ![Diagram showing an "A very basic accessibility checklist not to break anything when committing.
 Did you change/create a UI component?
 If no: skip to the question about data manipulation.
 Can you access it in a practical way with your keyboard or VoiceOver/TalkBack alone?
 If no: Fix it!
 All elements should be accessible without a mouse.
 Most users would expect the navigation to take place using TAB and BACKTAB.
 Arrows are also useful inside of lists.
 A top bar would typically be accessible with ALT.
 Shortcuts can make this navigation smoother.
 Are all information and labels properly transcribed using a screen reader?
 If no: Fix it!
 You can test this using your system screen reader on the settings or NVDA on Windows.
 You can then navigate through the app and hear if the labels are relevant.
 All information like the state of a component or wether it's selected must be transcribed.
 Expect to provide in your code.- A name for the element - A description of its effect - its role (for example static text or button).
 Does it work with different text scaling? - If no: Fix it!
 Most operating systems have text scaling options.
 Some apps have their own too.
 Check if your UI isn't cropped by changing the size of the font.
 Try it for smaller and for bigger text.
 Did you affect another component? - If yes: repeat the previous questions for the other component Is the data manipulated in your code easily accessible from UI components? - If no: Make functions in  your API that allow  UI components to access relevant information.
 For example, the time of a message is often in a separated component from the message itself but the accessibility label of this message could need access to the date where it was sent.
 Does it work well for all languages? (including non UTF8 and RTL ones )? - If no: Fix it!
 Some languages like Greek are often not encoded in UTF8.
 Be sure to account for them.
 Also check that RTL (right to left) languages like Arabic displays correctly.
 To test this, you can use parts of local newspapers as placeholders!
 Does it has elements showing cultural significance? - If no: You are good to go! - If yes: Does it enable people from various cultural background to feel represented? - If you for no: Fix it!
 For example, a picture of a cheeseburger or a pizza as an illustration for food will only enable a certain demographic of users to feel represented.
 Having separate field for first and last name will not allow users from certain cultures to use the app properly.
 The only way to try and make our application more inclusive is to show it to people from varied background ans ask them about their needs to use it properly. - If you hope yes: You are good to go!"](resources/d-programming-inclusive-and-accessible-software/inclusivenessChecklist.png)